TasS-RV/4B25-CW3/README.md

 ---

 ## 🌲 Function Call Tree
-Refer to the flowchart for a brief summary of the operaation of each function - this call tree is better at understanding the inheritance between function calls and order of processing.
+Refer to the flowchart for a brief summary of the operaation of each function - this call tree is better used to understand the inheritance between function calls and order of processing.

 ```text
 boot.c